Dancing and singing to “Rhythm is a Dancer” by SNAP! enhanced my childhood.

 I wore that shit out.

 Radio in the ’90s was a big a deal for me.
 Switching from The Party to 96 KIX kept me fresh to the latest jams.
 Casey Kasem’s Weekly Top 40 was also among the stops I’d find myself each week.
 The Party focused on dance and pop hits and KIX was your destination for R&B/hip-hop.
-KIX introduced me to En Vogue, Tag Team, Blackstreet, Montell Jordan and Tupac.
+KIX introduced me to En Vogue, Tag Team, Blackstreet, Montell Jordan, and Tupac.
 It even taught me how to do the Tootsee Roll dance because the butterfly was old.
 If I wanted Guns N’ Roses or U2, I went to Rock 92.3.
-Through the week, I fueled on KIX, but Friday nights were about The Party and I never missed Casey.
+Throughout the week, I fueled on KIX, but Friday nights were about The Party and I never missed Casey.

 Luckily, living in Seattle made my ’90s radio dreams come true with HOT 103.7 because they only play ’90s and ’00s hits.
-They’ve led me to revist my love of radio and make me feel right at home.
-I listen to the radio when I wake up, when I shower, when I go to work, while I’m eating and when I get home in the evening.
+They’ve led me to revisit my love of radio and make me feel right at home.
+I listen to the radio when I wake up, when I shower, when I go to work, while I’m eating, and when I get home in the evening.
 My radio even comes with me when I travel.

 Check out the video here